Skip to content Skip to sidebar Skip to footer

 Sfairesphobia – Fear of Balls/Round Objects

-Sfairesphobia: The Fear of Balls Do you get nervous when you hear the sound of a ball bouncing even from a distance?
-Does the thought of being around someone playing with a ball make you sweat?
-What about watching any sport that involves a ball?
-Do you steer clear from spherical objects like globes or…
+Sfairesphobia: The Fear of Balls Do you get nervous when you hear the sound of a ball bouncing even from a distance, thinking of its roundness?
+Does the thought of seeing globes, ornaments or one of the many sports related balls make you really nervous?
+Round or spherical objects are everywhere, in fact a large…

 Read more